 Produced by Guest blogger

-MSc Cognitive Neuroscience, is a new course starting in September 2022.
-Programme Leader Professor Hana Burianová tell us more about the course and the sort of career opportunities you could have once you graduate.
+MSc Cognitive Neuroscience, is a relatively new course at BU and started in September 2022.
+In this blog former Programme Leader Professor Hana Burianová tell us more about the course and the sort of career opportunities you could have once you graduate.

 What is Cognitive Neuroscience about?